doguilmak/Sunspot-RNN-Forecast/README.md

 <h2>Dataset</h2>

 Our analysis is based on the [Sunspot Index and Long-term Solar Observations Dataset (Yearly total sunspot number)](https://www.sidc.be/SILSO/datafiles) that provides comprehensive data on sunspot activity.
-This dataset, collected by the SOHO spacecraft, serves as a valuable resource for training and evaluating our machine learning models.

 <br>